eea/bdr-registry/README.rst

 User permissions for `bdr-registry` are configured via the `admin interface`_.
-The `helpdesk` group grants permission to can edit/delete any organisation, create/update LDAP accounts, reset passwords, and create reporting folders in the `BDR Zope` application.
+The `helpdesk` group grants permission to can edit/delete any company, create/update LDAP accounts, reset passwords, and create reporting folders in the `BDR Zope` application.

 .. _admin interface: https://bdr.eionet.europa.eu/registry/admin/

-Organisation accounts have no special roles configured in `bdr-registry`; they can edit their own organisation's contact details based on the user id.
+Organisation accounts have no special roles configured in `bdr-registry`; they can edit their own company's contact details based on the user id.
 They are however granted owner rights on their reporting folder in the `BDR Zope` application, so they can upload files and follow the envelope workflow steps.